American Airlines Group (AAG) is one of the largest airlines in the world. After merging with

-in late 2013, AAG is one of the largest airlines in the world.
-The combined airline, together with its third-party regional carriers including Air Wisconsin, Chautauqua, ExpressJet, Mesa, Republic, and SkyWest operate nearly 6,700 daily flights to roughly 340 destinations in more than 50 countries.
-American and US Airways operate 965 mainline jets, and regional subsidiaries and third-party regional carriers operate nearly 520 regional jets and 40 turboprops.
+in late 2013, the combined airline company, together with its third-party regional carriers including Air Wisconsin, Chautauqua, ExpressJet, Mesa, Republic, and SkyWest operates nearly 6,700 daily flights to roughly 350 destinations in more than 50 countries.
+American and US Airways operate 930 mainline jets, and regional subsidiaries and third-party regional carriers operate nearly 600 regional jets.
 AAG extends its geographic reach through code-sharing arrangements and is part of the oneworld Alliance.

 AAG is adding new aircraft and new service into markets which cater to a wide breadth of industries - entertainment, banking and finance, energy, technology and manufacturing.
 This includes direct service to all of American's hubs with the most nonstop flights from LAX to New York (JFK); Dallas/Fort Worth; Miami; Philadelphia; Washington, DC (DCA); Phoenix; and Charlotte, North Carolina.

 The company is also planning significant investments in modernizing its fleet and integrating the American and US Airways businesses.
 The company has set aside $18 billion in planned aggregate expenditures for aircraft purchase commitments and certain engines on a consolidated basis for years 2016-2020.

 AAG in mid-2017 made a significant move to expand internationally with the announcement of a $200 million equity investment in China Southern Airlines.
 The two major carriers expect to begin codeshare and interline agreements that will grant customers access to additional destinations in China, as well as North and South America.
 AAG customers will be able to access nearly 40 destinations beyond Beijing and more than 30 destinations beyond Shanghai.